danfinlay/ethereum-strange-loop/signaling-methods/hard-flow.md

 ### A coordination strategy for the Strange Loop hard fork framework.

-An extension of [./soft-flow.md](Soft Flow) that includes on-chain enforcement.
+An extension of [Soft flow](./soft-flow.md) that includes on-chain enforcement.

 Beyond signaling, hard economic commitments could allow accounts to unambiguously define their commitment to a particular fork.